csandwith/rsf_updater/README.md

     - Most users presumably do not care about the minutea of how they get an update

 The goals of this project are as follows
- - To provide the RSF Launcher with information about whether or not an update is available (so that it can, presumably, prompt the user)
  - To provide the user a semi-automatic method of updating RSF with as little hassle as possible
  - To utilize the Torrent protocol in order to achieve this